Green Card for PhD Holders: The Complete EB-1 Guide for 2025

 Can I Use Premium Processing?

-If waiting six months for your I-140 to process is too long, you can opt to have it expedited with premium processing.
-This service shortens your petition’s processing time to 15 calendar days for an additional fee.
+If waiting six-eight months for your I-140 to process is too long, you can opt to have it expedited with premium processing.
+This service shortens your petition’s processing time to 15 business days for an additional fee.
 However, there are some things to keep in mind:

 • Premium processing does not expedite any other phase of the green card process, only the I-140 petition.